Volunteer Frequently Asked Questions

 Will my spouse (partner, significant other) work the same days and the same schedule?

 Generally, you will work the same days but not the same schedule.
-This allows the park to more fully cover all its’ positions.
+This allows the monument to more fully cover all its’ positions.

 Do you provide housing?